5.9.3 Debtors' Delinquent Accounts

 4. Liquidation of assets (appears) insufficient to pay liability;

-5. Excessive compensation being paid to officers, members or other responsible parties during the proceeding;
+5. Excessive compensation being paid to officers, members or other responsible persons during the proceeding;

 6. Inability to effectuate a plan;